Pronunciation of GIF: Background

 The Graphics Interchange Format (GIF) is an image file format developed in 1987 by Steve Wilhite at the American online service provider CompuServe.
 GIFs are popularly used to display short, looped animations.
 The acronym GIF, commonly pronounced as a monosyllable, has a disputed pronunciation.
 Some individuals pronounce the word with a hard g, as in /gɪf/, whereas others pronounce it with a soft g, as in /dʒɪf/.
-A minority prefer to enunciate each letter of the acronym individually, creating the pronunciation /dʒiː aɪ ɛf/.
+A minority prefer to pronounce it as an initialism, speaking the name of each letter, creating the pronunciation /dʒiː aɪ ɛf/.

 Wilhite and the team who developed the file format included in the technical specifications that the acronym was to be pronounced with a soft g.
 In the specifications, the team wrote that "choosy programmers choose ... 'jif'", in homage to the peanut butter company Jif's advertising slogan of "choosy moms choose Jif".
 According to ABC News, the debate stretches as far back as 1994, with an author of an encyclopedia of image formats stating that "most people" seem to prefer the hard g pronunciation over his preferred soft g.